ElDondo/New-Music/README.md

 * The first request would be watch?v="Your video ID"

-* Now go to Request Headers image
+* Now go to Request Headers

 * Find cookie in request headers